1. Explore interests and careers.

 Concurrent Enrollment (CE) courses are college courses that students can take in high school.
 These courses can provide both high school and college credit, and they cost little in comparison to college classes taken after high school.
 Students earn college credit by earning at least a 'C' in the class.
 Theses classes do remain on a college transcript after high school so it is important that they are taken seriously.
 Highland offers some Concurrent Enrollment courses, and SLCC offers even more on their campus, again, at little cost to families.
 Be aware, there are grade and ACT score benchmarks that must be met in order to enroll in any CE course.

 For students interested in sports, the NCAA has strict requirements for the courses necessary to be eligible.
-Students should register with the NCAA by the end of their Junior year, but planning to take the right classes starts early in high school.
+Students should register with the NCAA during their Junior year, but planning to take the right classes starts early in high school.

 Continue to be involved in school clubs, after school programs, and volunteering.
 Track your involvement, leadership roles, and awards.
 These activities can help to build a career or college resume.